oussamachaib/otsu_segmentation/README.md

  The algorithm takes a grayscale image as input, and outputs the grayscale threshold maximizing the interclass variance (or equivalently, minimizing the intraclass variance).

  In the Jupyter Notebook, I compare my personal implementation to OpenCV's.
-Moreover, I show how Otsu's method is nothing but a special case of the k-means clustering algorithm proposed by [MacQueen](https://books.google.co.uk/books?hl=en&lr=&id=IC4Ku_7dBFUC&oi=fnd&pg=PA281&dq=related:NfMlILJJH88J:scholar.google.com/&ots=nQVgC-ObtP&sig=Ci0RxETPxwKxHViD3j5GXDezdlU&redir_esc=y#v=onepage&q&f=false) in 1967 (more than 10 years earlier)!
+Moreover, I show how Otsu's method is nothing but a special case of the k-means clustering algorithm proposed by [MacQueen](https://books.google.co.uk/books?hl=en&lr=&id=IC4Ku_7dBFUC&oi=fnd&pg=PA281&dq=related:NfMlILJJH88J:scholar.google.com/&ots=nQVgC-ObtP&sig=Ci0RxETPxwKxHViD3j5GXDezdlU&redir_esc=y#v=onepage&q&f=false) in 1967 (more than 10 years earlier!)

 ##### Contents
 ---------------